fingerprintjs/fingerprintjs-pro-svelte/README.md

 This package works with Fingerprint Pro, it is not compatible with open-source FingerprintJS.
 See our documentation to learn more about the [difference between Fingerprint Pro and the open-source FingerprintJS](https://dev.fingerprint.com/docs/pro-vs-open-source).

+## Requirements

+- Svelte 3.53.1 or higher
+- For TypeScript users: use Typescript 4.5 or higher
+- For SvelteKit users: SvelteKit 1.0.0 or higher

 ## Installation

 ```shell